 We meet during term times on Thursday mornings between 9.30 and 11.30 am.
 The children enjoy stories, songs, playing with new toys, making friends and running around the hall.
 Parents and carers enjoy a change of company, make new friends, share a cuppa and help us demolish legendary amounts of biscuits.
 Everyone is welcome.
 Over the years our volunteers and parents have become quite a community in our own right, and we have special events from time to time, like Christmas parties and summer picnics.
 In the main though, we just bring people together who might otherwise feel a bit isolated.

 We are a friendly group of around 35 or so regulars, mostly more mature people though all ages are welcome.
 We meet every week at church at 2.00 pm on Mondays and enjoy a range of speakers on secular and religious topics.
 Our meetings start with a hymn, a prayer and a Bible reading, and after we have listened to our speaker we finish with tea and biscuits and a good chat.
-As well as visits from some of the circuit ministers for example, in 2019 we have speakers on subjects as differnet as Lindisfarne Castle, a bakery in Malawi, Oberammergau, Singapore and a year with the Town Crier.
-We pay around £2 a week each which covers all our expenses and generally allows us to make some charitable donations.
+We pay a small amount each week, around £2 or so, which covers all our expenses and generally allows us to make some charitable donations.

-We get together on the last Tuesday of the month, except in July and August.
-We are a group offering fellowship and an opportunity to meet up, mainly to the more mature members of our church family.
-We enjoy a three course lunch plus coffee and tea, prepared by a team of six volunteer cooks, and over lunch we share news and have a good chat.
+We get together once a month, usually at 1.00 pm on the last Tuesday, except in July and August.
+We are a group offering fellowship and an opportunity to meet up, mainly to the more mature ladies and gentlemen of our church family.
+For a £5.00 contribution we enjoy a three course lunch "like grandma used to serve" plus coffee and tea, prepared by a team of volunteer cooks.
+Over lunch we share news and have a good chat.
 We aim to go home well fed and having shared our news and our concerns with a supportive group of friends.
+If you are connected with our church or circuit family and would like to join us please let one of the stewards know or get in touch through the office.

 Ladies Friendship Group

-We meet on the 1st and 3rd Tuesdays in the month at 8.00 pm, usually in the Bennett Lounge.
+We meet on the 1st and 3rd Tuesdays in the month at 7.30 pm, usually in the Bennett Lounge.
 We have a variety of events during the year, including speakers and guests, visits to the theatre and generally socialise.
-Our 2019 programme includes a barn dance in April and a trip to see Guys and Dolls in June, summer strawberry picking and cream tea, a meal out in July, a games evening in October as well as several guest speakers.
 We are always open to new members or to anyone who wants to come along just to see if they are interested in joining us.
+By all means just come along if you wish, but if you would like some encouragement, to see what's on our programme, please ask the office to put you in touch with one of the group.